panx27/amr-reader/README.md

 - If you would like to modify the output format, you could modify amr-reader/src/output.py file.

 ## Example
-   Sentence: First, what is the biggest puzzle between China and the US?<br>
+   First, what is the biggest puzzle between China and the US?<br>
    AMR:<br>

       (p / puzzle-01